Derivations and Alberti representations: Preliminaries

 \subsection{Derivations and $L^\infty$-modules}

-In this Subsection we recall some facts about derivations and $L^\infty$-modules.
+In this subsection we recall some facts about derivations and $L^\infty$-modules.
 Recall that the Banach space $L^\infty(\mu)$ is a real Banach algebra, and, in particular, a ring.
-We will denote by $L^\infty_+(\mu)$ the set of nonnegative elements $f$:
+We will denote by $L^\infty_+(\mu)$ the set of nonnegative elements, i.e.~those $f$ which satisfy:

 The map absolute value

 is sort of an $L^\infty$-valued seminorm: \begin{enumerate} \item For all $c_1,c_2\in\real$, and for all $f_1,f_2\in L^\infty(\mu)$,

 \item For all $f_1,f_2\in L^\infty(\mu)$,